History in Homes

 Jacob Poe started his steamboating career as the pilot of the Beaver No 2 in 1837.
 That same year Jacob Poe was the pilot on the New Castle that went up the Allegheny River to Olean, NY.
 This trip was an incredible feat for the time.
 No boat had steamed so far up the Allegheny River.
 According to Gladys L Hoover, president of the Mill Creek Historical Society, only two steamboats ever made the run to Olean.
 At the age of 24 years, Jacob Poe’s reputation on the water was well established.
 Like his neighbor Thomas S Calhoon, he was a doer.

-During the Civil War, he was captain of the Argyle and the Jacob Poe ferrying troops and supplies on the Tennessee and Cumberland rivers.
+During the Civil War, he was the pilot of the str Clara Jacob Poe ferrying troops and supplies on the Tennessee and Cumberland rivers.
 After the Civil War, he made multiple trips to Ft Benton.
 He piloted boats on every inland river and ventured along the coast as far as Florida.
 According to Mrs Lillian Poe Wagner, her grandfather, Jacob, had an interest in approximately 40 steamboats.
 Theodore (Dory) Poe in an interview in 1925 stated that his father had an interest in 50 steamboats during his lifetime.
 Even if both estimates are excessive, Jacob Poe had a long and profitable career.

 Brother George WE was a steamboat pilot with great credentials and stories.
 He got his first pilots license in 1868 and quit the river in 1891 when just one lock and dam had been built on the Ohio.
 His sunken barge tale was a favorite.
 To clear the main channel on the Ohio River near East Liverpool, OH, George WE set off a skiff of nitroglycerin at the head of Line Island.
 The blast broke windows in East Liverpool and knocked down chimneys in Hookstown some eight miles away he claimed with a laugh.
 Late in life George WE Poe resided in The Poe House with his niece, Lillian May (Poe) Wagner until his death in 1943.